bolaubi/Skreper-WebScraper/README.md

 Skreper is a web-based scraping application that focuses on Indonesia ecommerce sites.
 The main goal of Skreper is to enable everyone to do data extraction for research and study purposes.
 Currently, there are 2 ecommerce sites available for data extraction on Skreper, Tokopedia and Nike Indonesia; more sites are going to be added in the future.

+Assisting in data extraction when no public API is available; Skreper scrapes and compiles the scraped data into CSV format for subsequent analysis or machine learning model development.

 ## Features

 - Data extraction